 ODEC integrates research in all of its Master's programmes and students attend research seminars virtually.
 Also, work on a thesis project at the end of the semester.
 Teachers in ODEC carry out action research in areas of integrating ICT, gender and indigenous knowledge in online pedagogy.

 ODEC started its programmes two years ago and the first cohort of its students are in the fourth semester.
 ODEC collaborates with NORHED (full from of NORHED) through Central Department of Education and also has established its link with Korea National Open University.

 ODEC publishes its newsletter two times a year including its regular activities in it.
-The plan in the near future is to publish annual peer reviewed journal including the articles on distance and online learning.
+The plan in the near future is to publish an annual peer-reviewed journal including the articles on distance and online learning.

 Further Programmes/Courses to Keep up with the Pace of the 21st Century

-There is a high demand of online programmes of all levels of education.
+There is a high demand for online programmes for all levels of education.
 However, due to the resource constraints both physical and human, it is not feasible to start all of them at a time.
 Therefore, ODEC proposes phase-wise programmes.

 First Phase: To run Master’s programmes including MPhil in the subjects of Education, Humanities and Social Sciences, Management and Law.